kwooden/nbaml/README.md

 # NBAML Game and Score Predictor

 This project is my introduction into Machine Learning(ML) using PHP7 tools.
 It also serves as an introduction to Python.
-The tool is design to allow as user to select two NBA teams and predict the score of there game and who would win using Linear Regression and/or a Neural Network.
-The code is pre-beta, I'm still working out all the features.
+The tool is designed to enable users to create Machine Learning models, then use those models to predict the score of NBA games.
+Current the system creates Linear Regression and Neural Network models.
+The user can customize the game statistics and number of training games.
+The code is pre-beta, I'm still working out all the features and fixing bugs.

 ## Getting Started